How to Get Rid of Subterranean Termites

 - Bait systems: This treatment plan is the most eco-friendly and least invasive termite treatment, as it does not involve drilling into your home’s foundation and does not risk water pollution as liquid treatments do.
 Likewise, bait systems generally come with warranties and guarantees from certified professional exterminators.
 They are generally installed in the ground around your home; worker termites will be drawn to the stations and then take the toxic bait back to their colony, destroying them from the inside out.

-No, not really.
+No, Borax will not get rid of your termite infestation.
 While this approach is often suggested as a cheap, natural approach to termite treatment, it is rarely effective.
 While Borax, otherwise known as Boric acid, is generally found as a powder and is believed to poison termites when consumed, its effectiveness is up to question.
 It will not penetrate fully into a colony, and it takes significant time to even kill the termites that are exposed to it.
 Likewise, rain can reduce its effectiveness, so consistent and frequent applications will be necessary to see even a minimal effect.
 To protect your home from the expensive damage subterranean termites can damage, Borax won’t be a safe bet.

 Due to their sheer destructiveness, when you’re dealing with subterranean termites, it’s best to call in a professional.
 Working with a qualified termite exterminator can be the difference between eliminating a colony completely or suffering massive damage to your home and savings.